 Food Allergy Anxiety

-Written by Teen Advisory Group (TAG) members
+Stories about food allergy anxiety written by Teen Advisory Group (TAG) members.

 If there was one thing I learned, it would be, don't be afraid to ask for help.
 There’s always someone who is willing to help you and truly cares about you.